solarwinds/solarwinds-bindings-node/.github/README.md

   - Publish an NPM package upon successful completion of all steps above.
 When version tag is `prerelease`, package will be NPM tagged same.
 When it is a release version, package will be NPM tagged `latest`.
 * Workflow ensures node-pre-gyp setup is working in *production* for a wide variety of potential customer configurations.
 * Workflow publishing to NPM registry exposes the NPM package (and the prebuilt tarballs in the *production* S3 bucket) to the public.
-* Note: @appoptics/apm-bindings is not meant to be directly consumed.
-It is developed as a dependency of [appoptics-apm](https://www.npmjs.com/package/appoptics-apm).
+* Note: solarwinds-apm-bindings is not meant to be directly consumed.
+It is developed as a dependency of [solarwinds-apm](https://www.npmjs.com/package/solarwinds-apm).

 ```
 push semver tag ─►  ┌────────────────────────────┐ ─► ─► ─►